facebookresearch/hydra/website/docs/tutorials/structured_config/4_defaults.md

 title: Defaults
 ---

-You can define a defaults list in your primary config just like you can in your primary config file.
+You can define a defaults list in your primary Structured Config just like you can in your primary `config.yaml` file.
-The example below extends the previous example by adding a defaults list that will load db=mysql by default.
+The example below extends the previous example by adding a defaults list that will load `db=mysql` by default.

 <div class="alert alert--info" role="alert">
-NOTE: You can still place your defaults list in your primary config file (Example in next page).
+NOTE: You can still place your defaults list in your primary (YAML) config file (Example in next page).
 </div><br/>

 ```python